charlie0904/GetTargetforNmapAuto/README.md

 #
-takeip - Retrieving IP for nmapautomator to scan
+takeip.py - call nmapautomator to scan from a suggested ip list